"In the name of liberty, I will fight the enemy — regardless of their allegiance."

 Bond Villain Stupidity: At Haytham's funeral, Lee captures Connor but refuses to kill him — instead taunting that he will destroy everything he holds dear first.
 He then leaves Connor to be beaten by some random mooks, from whom Connor predictably escapes and murders Lee.

-Boring, but Practical: The game sports a revamped system for recruiting Assassins and sending them on missions for money as well as an interesting trade system where you have people who live on your homestead provide different goods to sell for profit...but odds are you'll just stick to hunting for treasure chests in towns for profit since finding them earns you more money than you'll need in the main game.
-And even if you wish to get money by trading, you're better off selling the furs you get from hunting rather than doing any crafting.
+Boring, but Practical: The game sports a revamped system for recruiting Assassins and sending them on missions for money as well as an interesting trade system where you have people who live on your homestead provide different goods to sell for profit... but odds are, you'll just stick to hunting for treasure chests in towns for profit, since finding them earns you more money than you'll need in the main game.
+Even if you do wish to get money by trading, you're better off selling the furs you get from hunting rather than doing any crafting.
+Also, regarding the new Assassin training system, the introduction of the new abilities means that in order to level them up faster, you're supposed to rely more on using those abilities rather than sending them off to time-consuming but not-so-rewarding missions (a 10-minute mission earns a 60-XP reward, while simply using an Assassin to kill one guard yields about 40 XP and can be repeated after less than 30 seconds).

 Brain Uploading: One of the "methods of salvation" attempted by the First Civilization was to transfer their minds into a computer for storage against the apocalypse.
 The problem they had was not how to get in, but how to get out.
 It is strongly implied that Juno, Minerva, or both underwent this process, and that Desmond's sacrifice is in some way Juno's ticket out.